JDM95aus/OpenSource-TerraCore/README.md

 Contributors
 moneyish69: Sensor logging system foundation

 This is a living project.
-Last updated on 18-OCT-2025.
+Last updated October 2024.